segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/delighted/index.md

 ## Getting Started

-1. From your Segment UI’s Sources page click on "Add Source".
+1. From your Segment UI's Sources page click on "Add Source".
 2. Search for Delighted within the Sources Catalog and confirm by clicking "Connect".
 3. Give the Source a nickname and follow the setup steps to "Add Source".
 The nickname is used as a label for the source in your Segment interface, and Segment creates a related schema name which you query against in your warehouse.
 The nickname can be anything, but we recommend sticking to something that reflects the source itself and distinguishes amongst your environments (Eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
 4. Sign in to your Delighted account and visit the [Segment destination](https://delighted.com/integrations/segment) to connect.
-5. Once you connect with Segment you need to choose which ‘track’ events you’d like to use as triggers for surveys to be sent people.
+5. Once you connect with Segment you need to choose which `track` events you'd like to use as triggers for surveys to be sent people.
 Then you can configure Delighted to send feedback back to Segment by following the next 2 steps.
 6. Enable the "Sync feedback to Segment" option.
 7. Copy the Write Key from your Delighted source within Segment and paste it into the provided box within Delighted